McNeel - Rhino 6 - Single-User EDU

 The software’s interface is easy to understand and has distinct icons.
 Many features and shortcut keys are logically structured which make Rhino easy to learn.
 As you get more comfortable with the software you can gradually adapt the look of the interface to make it more streamlined and efficient.
 Rhino’s interactive built-in manual gives you graphical information, such as short videos and text instructions, for each software feature.
 This makes Rhino a piece of cake to learn, as all you have to do is to click on an icon and watch a short video or quickly read the instructions provided.

 Rhino provides an unmatched workflow efficiency, and by combining Rhino with the extra plugin called Flamingo, alternatively an external rendering software such as V-Ray or Maxwell Render, you will be able to easily produce photorealistic visualizations of your models.
+Non photorealistic renders (cartoon style etc) can be done using the Penguin plugin.

-What's New in Rhino 6?
+What's new in Rhino 6?

 Grasshopper, the world's most beautiful programming language, is now a full-fledged part of Rhino.
 Used in some of the most ambitious design projects of the past decade, Grasshopper, like Rhino, has become a robust development platform.
 Grasshopper provides the solid foundation for many incredible third-party components ranging from environmental analysis to robotic control.